-8. POWERPLANTS \\\\\
+8. POWERPLANTS

-Two Williams FJ44-3A turbofan engines are installed, one on each side of the rear fuselage in easily accessible nacelles.
-This engine is a medium bypass, twin-spool design with 5 compression stages and 3 turbine stages and produces 2,820 pounds (12.54 kN) of takeoff thrust at sea level, static conditions, flat rated up to 79°F (26°C).
+Two Williams FJ44-1AP turbofan engines are installed, one on each side of the rear fuselage in easily accessible nacelles.
+This engine is a 2.58:1 bypass, twin-spool design with 3 compression stages and 3 turbine stages and produces 1,965 pounds (8.74 kN) of takeoff thrust at sea level, static conditions, flat rated up to 72° F (22° C).

 Dual channel Full Authority Digital Engine Controls (FADECs) provide automation and efficiency in engine management.
-Detents in the throttle quadrant for takeoff (TO), maximum continuous (MCT), and high speed cruise (CRU) give pilots the optimal power settings for each phase of flight based on ambient conditions.
-The system also provides time-limited dispatch (TLD), diagnostics, and engine synchronization.
-Electrical power for the FADECs comes from engine driven permanent magnet alternators (PMAs) rectified to DC.
-There are two PMAs mounted to each engine.
-In the event that both PMAs fail on one engine, the FADEC on that side will draw from main DC power.
+Detents in the throttle quadrant for takeoff (TO), maximum continuous (MCT), high speed cruise (CRU) give pilots the optimal power settings for each phase of flight based on ambient conditions.
+The system also provides